netman2k/choria-demo/code/environments/production/modules/mcollective_agent_puppet/README.md

   * `mcollective_agent_puppet::client` - installs client files when true - defaults to `$mcollective::client`
   * `mcollective_agent_puppet::server` - installs server files when true - defaults to `$mcollective::server`
   * `mcollective_agent_puppet::ensure` - `present` or `absent`

+## Development:

+To contribute to this MCollective plugin please visit https://github.com/puppetlabs/mcollective-puppet-agent.

+This module was generated using the Choria Plugin Packager based on templates found at the [GitHub Project](https://github.com/choria-io/).